OFS/ofs.github.io/docs/hw/d5005/dev_guides/afu_dev/ug_dev_afu_d5005.md

 > **_Console Output:_**
 >```sh
 >
 >Board Management Controller, MAX10 NIOS FW version: 2.0.13
->Board Management Controller, MAX10 Build version: 2.0.8
+>Board Management Controller, MAX10 Build version: 2.0.13
 >//****** FME ******//
 >Object Id                        : 0xF000000
 >PCIe s:b:d.f                     : 0000:3B:00.0
 >Device Id                        : 0xBCCE
 >Socket Id                        : 0x00
 >Ports Num                        : 01
->Bitstream Id                     : 0x40100027E4DC70B
+>Bitstream Id                     : 288511861987640872
 >Bitstream Version                : 4.0.1
->Pr Interface Id                  : 5395a7b9-52b3-5ba4-9cd5-f51b0c10bfa0
+>Pr Interface Id                  : d51533ad-aee6-5dab-80fb-a44bbf579b68
 >Boot Page                        : user
 >```
 >

 #### 2.1.4.1.
-Load FIM into the Flash of the Intel FPGA PAC D5005
+Load FIM into the Flash of the Intel® FPGA PAC D5005
 <a name="LoadtheFIM"></a>
-The base <span title='FPGA Interface Manager, Provides platform management, functionality, clocks, resets and standard interfaces to host and AFUs.
-The FIM resides in the static region of the FPGA and contains the FPGA Management Engine (FME) and I/O ring.'>**FIM** </span> used in <span title=' Accelerator Functional Unit, Hardware Accelerator implemented in FPGA logic which offloads a computational operation for an application from the CPU to improve performance.
-Note: An AFU region is the part of the design where an AFU may reside.
-This AFU may or may not be a partial reconfiguration region'>**AFU** </span> compilation must be loaded on the board.
-In this step, you will load the generated <span title='FPGA Interface Manager, Provides platform management, functionality, clocks, resets and standard interfaces to host and AFUs.
-The FIM resides in the static region of the FPGA and contains the FPGA Management Engine (FME) and I/O ring.'>**FIM** </span> binary into the D5005 FPGA flash.
-By performing this step, subsequent <span title=' Accelerator Functional Unit, Hardware Accelerator implemented in FPGA logic which offloads a computational operation for an application from the CPU to improve performance.
-Note: An AFU region is the part of the design where an AFU may reside.
-This AFU may or may not be a partial reconfiguration region'>**AFU** </span> developed in this guide will use this base <span title='FPGA Interface Manager, Provides platform management, functionality, clocks, resets and standard interfaces to host and AFUs.
-The FIM resides in the static region of the FPGA and contains the FPGA Management Engine (FME) and I/O ring.'>**FIM** </span> and allow your newly created <span title=' Accelerator Functional Unit, Hardware Accelerator implemented in FPGA logic which offloads a computational operation for an application from the CPU to improve performance.
-Note: An AFU region is the part of the design where an AFU may reside.
-This AFU may or may not be a partial reconfiguration region'>**AFU** </span> to match the base <span title='FPGA Interface Manager, Provides platform management, functionality, clocks, resets and standard interfaces to host and AFUs.
-The FIM resides in the static region of the FPGA and contains the FPGA Management Engine (FME) and I/O ring.'>**FIM** </span> loaded on the board.
+The base FIM used in AFU compilation must be loaded on the board.
+In this step, you will load the generated FIM binary into the Intel® FPGA PAC D5005 FPGA flash.
+By performing this step, subsequent AFU developed in this guide will use this base FIM and allow your newly created AFU to match the base FIM loaded on the board.

-More information related to fpgaupdate is located [here](https://github.com/otcshare/intel-ofs-docs/blob/main/d5005/user_guides/ug_qs_ofs_d5005/ug_qs_ofs_d5005.md#531-fpgasupdate).
+More information related to fpgaupdate is located [OFS Getting Started User Guide].

-Run fpgasupdate to load the image into the user location of the Intel® FPGA PAC D5005 FPGA flash and the <span title='Remote System Update, A Remote System Update operation sends an instruction to the Intel FPGA PAC Card D5005 device that triggers a power cycle of the card only, forcing reconfiguration.'>**RSU** </span> command to reboot the PCIE Card:
+Run fpgasupdate to load the image into the user location of the Intel® FPGA PAC D5005 FPGA flash and the <span title='Remote System Update, A Remote System Update operation sends an instruction to the Intel® FPGA PAC D5005 that triggers a power cycle of the card only, forcing reconfiguration.'>**RSU** </span> command to reboot the PCIE Card:

 ```sh
 sudo fpgasupdate $OFS_ROOTDIR/work_d5005/syn/syn_top/output_files/d5005_page1_unsigned.bin 3b:00.0
 ```
-Run rsu command to re-configure FPGA on D5005.
+Run rsu command to re-configure FPGA on Intel® FPGA PAC D5005.
 ```sh
 sudo rsu bmcimg 3b:00.0
 ```